Reduced Price or Free Meal Information

 Application for meal support can be made at any time during the school year.
 Applications approved for reduced or free meals are valid the entire school year.

 Families that experience a decrease in income or an increase in household size are encouraged to submit a few or amended application.

 The Child Nutrition Department is now offering two hot entrees to all students in grades K-8 on most school days.
 Chicken Nuggets will be a second daily entree except when presented as the main entree.
 At that time we will serve just this very popular entree.
 Warren Middle School will serve Chicken Nuggets as a first or second hot entree option; Chef's Salad will also be available.

-School kitchens may still contain foods processed in a facility that also processes peanuts or tree nuts prior to arrival in our district but will not have any traditional peanut butter.or peanuts.
+The CN Department maintains our desire to avoid purchasing or serving any form of peanut.
+School kitchens may still contain foods processed in a facility that also processes peanuts or tree nuts prior to arrival in the district but the department will not purchase or serve peanut butter or peanuts.

 The Child Nutrition Department appreciates your support and interest.
 If you have questions, please contact your school’s Child Nutrition Manager or the Child Nutrition Department at 684.1568.

 Support your child's needs for health and learning by starting each day with breakfast.
 Eating breakfast at school or home is a simple and powerful step toward being prepared for daily learning.
 Breakfast is served every day before the start of school.